Annual Physical Examination (APE)

 Is my APE covered by my HMO?

 In the Philippines, it usually is.
-However, it is best to check with your company HR or with your HMO provider.
+However, it is best to check with your company HR or with your HMO provider directly.
+Our medical center accepts a wide range of HMOs.
+See our accepted HMOs here.

 Is the Annual Physical Exam (APE) mandatory in the Philippines?

-Yes, it is a Department of Labor and Employment (DOLE) requirement to maintain the health and safety of the employees.
+Yes, it is a Department of Labor and Employment (DOLE) requirement to maintain the health and safety of all employees under Philippine labor law.

 What should I bring on the day of my APE?

-Bring your Letter of Authorization (LOA) for your HMO, your healthcard, and your ID.
+Bring your Letter of Authorization (LOA) for your HMO, your healthcard, and your valid ID.

 When can I get my APE results and medical clearance certificate?